MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

 ### <a name="invite-user"></a>Invite More Users
 To use OAuth in sandbox, you need a sandbox Microsoft account (MSA).
 If your sandbox customer does not yet have user credentials via a Microsoft account, you need to invite a user to work on your [sandbox](https://secure.sandbox.bingads.microsoft.com/) account via the following steps.

-1. In Bing Ads [sandbox](https://secure.sandbox.bingads.microsoft.com/), click your user name (upper right corner)
+1. In Microsoft Advertising [sandbox](https://secure.sandbox.bingads.microsoft.com/), click your user name (upper right corner)
 2. Click **Accounts & Billing**
 3. Click **Users**
 4. Click **Invite user**